ixnode/php-vault/README.md

 ## On production system

-Normally, you need the private key in this environment.
+Usually, you need the *private* key in this environment.
 Examples can be found below.
 There are several [ways](docs/ENVIRONMENT.md) to pass the private key to the `php-vault` interpreter.
 In the following, the key is loaded from the `.keys` directory (`--private-key`).